Mormons: Beginnings

 In 1839, the Mormons purchased the small town of Commerce, converted swampland on the banks of the Mississippi River, renamed the area Nauvoo, Illinois, and began constructing the Nauvoo Temple.
 The city became the church's new headquarters and gathering place, and it grew rapidly, fueled in part by converts immigrating from Europe.
 Meanwhile, Smith introduced temple ceremonies meant to seal families together for eternity, as well as the doctrines of eternal progression or exaltation and plural marriage.

 Smith created a service organization for women called the Relief Society and the Council of Fifty, representing a future theodemocratic "Kingdom of God" on the earth.
 Smith also published the story of his First Vision, in which the Father and the Son appeared to him when he was about 14 years old.
 This vision would come to be regarded by some Mormons as the most important event in human history after the birth, ministry, and resurrection of Jesus Christ.

 In 1844, local prejudices and political tensions, fueled by Mormon peculiarity, internal dissent, and reports of polygamy, escalated into conflicts between Mormons and "anti-Mormons" in Illinois and Missouri.
 Smith was arrested, and on June 27, 1844, he and his brother Hyrum were killed by a mob in Carthage, Illinois.
 Because Hyrum was Smith's logical successor, their deaths caused a succession crisis, and Brigham Young assumed leadership over most Latter Day Saints.
 Young had been a close associate of Smith's and was the senior apostle of the Quorum of the Twelve.
-Smaller groups of Latter-Day Saints followed other leaders to form other denominations of the Latter-Day Saints movement.
+Smaller groups of Latter-Day Saints followed other leaders to form other denominations of the Latter Day Saint movement.